 Please e-mail us at: email@example.com with any questions and feedback.
 You can follow us on Twitter and become a fan on Facebook.
 To subscribe to our website and have the daily Reports sent directly to your inbox, click here and follow the link at the top of our homepage.Follow @mlbreports

 Like us on Facebook here

 Posted on February 8, 2013, in MLB Payroll and Contracts, The Rest: Everything Baseball and tagged 2010 Post Season, 2010 Rookie of the Year, 2010 World Series, 2012 MVP, 2012 nlcs, 2012 NLDS, 2012 world series, 2013 off-season, @TheKholland13 on twitter, andres torres, angel pagan, aubrey huff, barry zito, brandon belt, brandon crawford, Brett Pill, brian wilson, buster posey, Conor Gillaspie, dodgers, George Kontos, giants 25 man roster in 2013, giants payroll 2013, Gregor Blanco, Hector Sanchez, hunter pence, javier lopez, Jeremy Affeldt, joaquin arias, Jose Mijares, Kyle Holland, los angeles dodgers, madison bumgarner, Marco scutaro, matt cain, mets, NL Gold Glove Award Winner, nl mvp, NL Silver Slugger Award winner, nl west, nlcs, nlds, pablo sandoval, philadelphia phillies, ramon ramirez, ryan vogelsong, san francisco giants, santiago casilla, tim lincecum, world series.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.